Here's how to get the most out of it.

 Fun with the kids

 Much depends on the kids.
 Do you stay up and start early?
 There are meteors as early as ten at night, but the sky is not totally dark.
 Spouse and TreeHugger emeritus Kelly reminds me that we tried setting the alarm clock for 1:00 AM and our son, a solid sleeper, would just refuse to wake up, and complained the next morning, “MOM!
 You were supposed to wake me up!”
-We were all on a four-foot-wide dock and neighbours would learn it was a Perseid night when they could hear all over the lake “HE TOOK MY SPACE” or “SHE STOLE MY PILLOW!”
+Usually we were all there on a four-foot-wide dock and neighbours would learn it was a Perseid night when they could hear all over the lake “HE TOOK MY SPACE” or “SHE STOLE MY PILLOW!”

 Keep it basic.
 Forget coffee, treats, things you need a light to see.
 We tried cocoa one cool night and it all got spilled and we were turning on lights to find out who got soaked and it was a mess.